JustSomeGuy001/auto-suspend/README.md

 Plugin for Oxwall software.
 Automatically suspends users who have been flagged a certain number of times.

-##  A smart solution for leveraging your userbase to help prevent spam and abusive behavior
+##  Levarage your userbase to help prevent spam and abusive behavior

-Ultimately, there's no better way to check and verify that spammy or abusive behavior is taking place on your site than by having it checked and verified by humans.
-This plus allow you to leverage your entire userbase to help you identify and deal with problematic content, by automating the suspension of problem-users flagged by your members.
+There's no better way to prevent spam or abusive behavior than by having content checked and verified by humans.

+This plugin allow you to leverage your entire userbase to help you identify and deal with problematic content, by automating the suspension of problem-users flagged by your members.

 ![Screenshot from 2020-07-06 04-39-29](https://user-images.githubusercontent.com/25450448/86573669-b8f48200-bf42-11ea-80cb-f67d0f0ae91f.png)